youliangzhu/pygamd-v1/docs/cuda/cu-module-polymerization.rst

    .. py:function:: setExchangePr(string type1, string type2, string  type3, float probability)

-      specifies the reaction probability of replacing type3 to connect to type 2 by type1.
+      specifies the reaction probability of replacing type3 by type1 in the connection to type 2.
+The init of type2 should be 1.
 This function will activate ExchMode

+   .. py:function:: setInsertionPr(string type1, string type2, string  type3, float probability)

+      specifies the reaction probability of inserting type1 to type2-type3 and forming type2-type1-typ3.
+The init of type2 should be 1.
+This function will activate setInsertionMode.

+   .. py:function:: setChangeTypeInReaction(string name_origin, string name_new)

+      specifies the type change in reaction in which the particle type will be changed from name_origin to name_new.

+   .. py:function:: setInitInitReaction(bool reaction)

+      allows the reaction between particle i with init=1 and particle j with init=1.

    .. py:function:: setMaxCris(string type, unsigned int cris_max)